ChristophePelichet/Markdown-Viewer-Editor/README.md

 ## 📄 License

-Open-source project - Markdown Viewer & Editor
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 👤 Author